suguk1052/UNSB/README.md

 To enable foreground/background-aware translation, prepare matching mask folders next to the RGB data.
 For each of the original
 `trainA`, `trainB`, `testA`, and `testB` directories, add a counterpart with the `_mask` suffix (for example, `trainA_mask`).
 Every mask folder should contain grayscale images that share the exact filenames with their RGB partners.
-When launching training or evaluation, add `--use_mask` to consume the mask folders automatically and feed a 4-channel (RGB+mask) tensor into the mask-guided generator.
+Masks should be binary with black (`0`) background and white (`255`) foreground; after normalization they are interpreted as 0 for background and
+1 for foreground.

+When launching training or evaluation, add `--use_mask` to consume the mask folders automatically.
+Unless you override `--netG`, the option switches the generator to `--netG mask_dual`, our mask-guided dual-branch translator.
+You can control the underlying branch architecture via `--mask_dual_branch` (defaults to `resnet_9blocks_cond`).
+If you prefer experimenting with a single-branch 4-channel generator instead, specify another `--netG` explicitly (and set `--input_nc 4` if required by the chosen architecture).
+Regardless of the generator, discriminators continue to operate on RGB only so that they judge full-image consistency across mask boundaries.

 for cityscapes and map2sat,